Please see the bottom of this article for an update.

 Idle hands are the devil’s playthings, so clergymen weren’t lazing about when they spent time at Maryknoll; they took the opportunity to brush up on their language skills, with classes in Cantonese, Hakka and Mandarin.
 The Japanese occupation of Hong Kong interrupted Maryknoll’s activities.
 About 20 priests and brothers were living in the retreat when Britain surrendered on Christmas Day, 1941, and they were soon imprisoned by the Japanese.
 They returned after Japan’s surrender in 1945, but it took more than a year to fix damage inflicted on the structure by the occupying troops.

 Three decades later, a young priest named Sean Burke arrived at Maryknoll.
 He spent the rest of his life in Hong Kong, and at some point, he began collecting nativity scenes from around the world.
 Burke died in 2009, at the age of 63, but his collection lives on with 300 scenes from 62 countries.
 The nativity sets are displayed throughout the retreat, and while there are no information plaques, it is fascinating to see the diverse range of styles and materials used to depict the birth of Jesus Christ.

-Update, December 20, 2018: The future of Maryknoll is now unclear.
-Maryknoll Fathers and Brothers has sold the site to a property developer called CSI Properties, which has submitted an application to redevelop the former rest home into a luxury housing estate, with only a portion of the building’s façade preserved.
+Update, December 2020: In 2018, Maryknoll Fathers and Brothers sold the site to a property developer called CSI Properties, which is no in the process of redeveloping it into a luxury housing estate, with only a portion of the building’s façade preserved.
 Although the property has been designated as a Grade I heritage site by the government, this only requires the developer to document the building’s heritage assets; there is no legal barrier to demolishing it.
 It is unclear what has happened to Maryknoll’s collection of nativity scenes.